Welcome Incoming Rady Students!

 Orientation & Program Start Dates

-Housing for graduate students at UC San Diego is based on a first-come, first-served basis.
-Incoming students are highly encouraged to apply for housing as soon as possible so that you can find accommodation appropriate to your budget.
+Graduate student housing at UC San Diego is allocated on a first-come, first-served basis.
+Incoming EMBA students interested in long-term on-campus housing are strongly encouraged to apply as early as possible to secure accommodation that fit their budget.

 Official Documents